Sweet Polly Oliver: Lyrics

 The captain took joyfully his pretty soldier nurse.

 In popular culture

-The main theme of Terry Pratchett’s book, Monstrous Regiment, in which a young woman named Polly, who has heard the song sung in her father's inn, joins the army, as a man, to find her brother, taking the name Oliver.
+The main theme of Terry Pratchett’s book, Monstrous Regiment, in which a young woman named Polly, who has heard the song sung in her father's inn, joins the army to look for her missing brother.
+Disguised as a man and taking the name Oliver, she is under no illusions that her quest will be as trouble free as the song makes out.